frontenddogma/css-optimization-basics/manuscript/production.md

 C> _Example: The approach taken by the Go framework._

-Ultimately, there’s no single answer for optimal CSS file management.
+Ultimately, there’s no single answer for CSS file management.
 The solution we choose benefits from being simple, but the approach depends on project complexity and our options to automate.
 And sometimes, as of recent years, our frameworks and tooling answer this for us.

 ## Output Control